VanshL356/hurricane-ian-housing-resilience/README.md

 ## Modeling Strategy

+### Regional Prediction

-The final modeling sample contains **281 counties** with complete predictor and resilience information:
+The general modeling sample contains **281 counties** with complete predictor and resilience information:

 - Alabama: 63
 - Florida: 63
 - Georgia: 155

-All predictive features are measured before Hurricane Ian.

-Out-of-fold predictions were generated using state-stratified 10-fold cross-validation so that each county's prediction was produced by a model that did not train on that county.

-Elastic-net hyperparameters were selected using an inner cross-validation loop within each outer training fold.

-The final prediction for each county is the equal-weight average of the linear regression, elastic-net, and random-forest predictions.

----

-## Why This Is Not Presented as a Causal DiD Study

-An earlier version of the project evaluated difference-in-differences, synthetic difference-in-differences, matched event-study designs, and pretrend adjustments.

-Those diagnostics consistently showed substantial differential pre-treatment housing trends between highly affected Florida counties and available comparison markets.

-Because those patterns undermine the parallel-trends assumption required for credible causal interpretation, I did not present the post-Ian differences as causal effects.

-Instead, the project was reframed around:

-- measurement of housing-market resilience
-- out-of-sample prediction
-- prediction-error analysis
-- descriptive disaster-damage heterogeneity

-This avoids imposing a causal interpretation that the data do not support.
+Linear regression, elastic net, and random forest models are evaluated using state-stratified 10-fold cross-validation.

+The equal-weight ensemble achieves a cross-validated R² of **0.531**.

+### Hurricane Ian Holdout

+For the Ian case study, all 20 designated Ian-exposed Florida counties are removed before model estimation.

+The primary benchmark contains:

+- Florida counties outside the designated Ian group: 43
+- Georgia counties: 155
+- Total training counties: **198**

+Linear regression, elastic net, and random forest models are fit to those 198 counties.
+Elastic-net tuning uses only the benchmark training sample.

+The three predictions are averaged to generate the final benchmark prediction for each completely held-out Ian county.

 ---